Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 - Highlight early success in that email (# social shares, traffic, any features on publications)

-At this point, some will outright ask me if I can help them create content like this for their blogs.
-Others I'll need to then pitch on my content marketing services (like putting together a content marketing strategy & executing on it) if they don't bring it up themselves.
+At this point, some will outright ask me if I can help them create content like this for their blogs—often because my blog headlines will resonate with their readers too.
+Others I’ll need to then pitch on my content marketing services (like putting together a content marketing strategy & executing on it) if they don’t bring it up themselves.

 It’s not always a good fit for everyone I ask, but because I’ve already provided value AND essentially given them a real-time demo of what my service is through the post they’re included in, my conversion rate to paid client relationship with this method is extremely high.